 - The old cathedrals (out)lasted many centuries (and are lasting still).

-Last but not least, we have bedauern.
-Which is to regret or to be sorry for.
+I am talking about bedauern.
+And bedauern is the (soft) German version for to regret or to be sorry for.
 It often sounds slightly formal and it is not as strong and “personal” as bereuen, but still you’ll probably hear it in everyday life.

 - Ich bedaure, dass ich nicht zum Meeting kommen kann.